 Medicinal plants have long been valued as sources of bioactive compounds with therapeutic potential (WHO, 2023).
 Growing interest in phytochemicals is fueled by their diverse biological activities, including antioxidant and antimicrobial effects, which are crucial for preventing oxidative stress and fighting microbial infections (Hossain et al., 2025; Sağlam & Mzoughi, 2025).
 According to the World Health Organization, about 80% of people in developing countries depend on traditional medicine for basic healthcare needs, highlighting the vital role of medicinal plants in global health (Dubale et al., 2025; Awoke et al., 2024).

 Guava (Psidium guajava), a tropical plant widely used in traditional medicine, is rich in phytochemicals, including flavonoids, tannins, saponins, and phenolic compounds (Naseer et al., 2018; Sahal et al., 2024; Huynh et al., 2025).
 Extensive studies have investigated the leaves, fruits, and bark of guava for their medicinal properties, demonstrating significant antioxidant and antimicrobial activities (Risa et al., 2025; Lok et al., 2023).
-Guava fruit, in particular, is highly regarded for its nutritional value, being rich in vitamin C, dietary fiber, carotenoids, and polyphenols, which contribute to immune support, digestive health, and metabolic regulation (Butt et al., 2025; Emam et al., 2025).
+Guava fruit is highly regarded for its nutritional value, being rich in vitamin C, dietary fiber, carotenoids, and polyphenols, which contribute to immune support, digestive health, and metabolic regulation (Butt et al., 2025; Emam et al., 2025).

 While the leaves and fruit of Psidium guajava have been extensively studied (Kumar et al., 2021; Butt et al., 2025), research on the guava root remains limited.
 Some studies suggest that the roots may contain beneficial compounds with potential therapeutic effects, but more investigations are needed to fully understand their phytochemical composition and biological activities.
 Roots often accumulate secondary metabolites that differ from those found in aerial parts of the plant, making them a promising source of novel compounds (Hussain et al., 2022; Palazon & Alcalde, 2025).
 Recent work has highlighted that guava extracts, including root-derived fractions, exhibit promising antioxidant and antimicrobial properties, supporting their potential role in natural product development (Pereira et al., 2023; Risa et al., 2025).